openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ![Figure 8](images/hello-world.png "Figure 8: Hello World appears in output window")

 If you made it this far, then give yourself a great big hug.
 You just wrote your first line of C++ code, you analyzed it, compiled it, ran it, and saw the output.
-Please send word of your recent success so that we may heed your triumph.
-Tweet the following:

-**cout << "Hello World" << endl; #ofBook**

-COME BACK
 ##Beyond Hello World

 Now that we've gotten our feet wet, let's go back and analyze the other parts of the code.
 The first line is an include statement: